 You put “BOTH” in all caps, although what you’re actually saying is that you’re in this alone because she’s “unable” right now.

 Changes in YOU had to be permanent?
 So you’re saying the problem here is you?
 I’m sorry, who did you screw outside the marriage?
-You must woo her after she sucked some strange dick?
+You must woo her?
 Seriously?

 Listen, if you want to reconcile, the unicorns have a point — you DO have to “let it go”.
 No one wants to stay locked in a marriage of the Martyr and the Fuck Up.
 But that’s the mental gymnastics you signed up for — suppressing the knowledge that this person betrayed you.
 Eating that shit sandwich in perpetuity.